CTW Inc.

 CTW Inc. is a Japanese video game company based in Tokyo.
 It is mainly known for its browser-based gaming platform, G123.

 History

 CTW Inc. (originally CTW株式会社) was founded in August 2013, with Ryuichi Sasaki as president.
 CTW transitioned to developing HTML5-based browser games in the mid-2010s.

 In October 2018, CTW launched its gaming platform, G123, which provides instant-play games primarily adapted from popular anime and manga franchises.
 By 2024, its users had increased to more than 500 million.

 In 2021, CTW began expanding its international operations and released localized versions of its games in English and other languages.

 In 2023, CTW reorganized under a Cayman Islands entity as CTW Cayman.
 Two years later, in 2025, CTW filed to list on the Nasdaq as CTW Cayman.

-In August 6, 2025, CTW Cayman was listed on the Nasdaq.
+On August 6, 2025, CTW Cayman was listed on the Nasdaq.

 Platform

 CTW operates G123 as its primary platform.
 G123 uses HTML5 technology, enabling browser-based gameplay without requiring downloads or installations.
 The platform provides free-to-play games across various genres, such as RPG, strategy, and simulation, monetized through optional in-game purchases.
 By mid-2025, G123 hosted over 25 active titles.